sweirich/graded-haskell/README.md

 ----------------------------------------------------------------

 This artifact substantiates the results claimed in Section 6.2 (Metatheory).
+No other results of the paper have been mechanically checked.

 * Key results

-The individual results can be found in the corresponding Coq files and theorem statements.
+The individual results of this Section can be found in the corresponding Coq files and theorem statements.
+(All Coq files are in the `src` subdirectory.)

       Lemma 6.1 (Regularity)      dqtt.v: Typing_regularity
       Lemma 6.2 (Substitution)    structural.v: substitution
       Lemma 6.3 (Weakening)       structural.v: weakening
       Theorem 6.4 (Preservation)  dqtt.v: preservation
       Theorem 6.5 (Progress)      dqtt.v: progress

 * System specification

 The full specification of the type system shown in Section 6.1 is in the file `dqtt_ott.v`.
-This file has been generated from the Ott specification `dqtt.ott`, but then slightly edited, as described below.
+This file has been mechanically generated from the Ott specification `dqtt.ott`, but then slightly edited.
 For convenience, we also provide the file `spec.pdf` that contains a typeset version of the system, also generated from `dqtt.ott`.

 * Assumptions made in Coq development